IanCarrasco/pytorch-lightning/docs/source/introduction_guide.rst

             loss = F.nll_loss(logits, y)
             return loss

-Again, this is the same PyTorch code except that it has been organized by the LightningModule.
+Again, this is the same PyTorch code except that it has been organized by the :class:`~pytorch_lightning.core.LightningModule`.
 This code is not restricted which means it can be as complicated as a full seq-2-seq, RL loop, GAN, etc...

 TrainResult
 ^^^^^^^^^^^
-Whenever you'd like to log, or sync values across GPUs use `TrainResult`.
+Whenever you'd like to log, or sync values across GPUs use :class:`~pytorch_lightning.core.step_result.TrainResult`.

 - log to Tensorboard or the other logger of your choice.
 - log to the progress-bar.